howisjames/howisjt-com/content/posts/travel-chicago.md

 Hungry and tired from an early morning flight, we Ubered from the airport to our accomodations at the [Omni Chicago Hotel](https://www.omnihotels.com/hotels/chicago?utm_source=gmblisting&utm_medium=organic), checked our bags and headed out for a hearty lunch at [Giordanos's restaurant](https://giordanos.com/) where we enjoyed our first deep dish pizza.
 Reenergized, we set off walking in the light rain several blocks south crossing the Chicago river to the [Architecture Center](https://www.architecture.org/).
 A coworker gifted me a pair of adult passes here, so we had only to purchase a pair for the boys.
 We learned a bit about skyscrapers, both in Chicago and worldwide, but otherwise there was a bunch of information about climate change, energy efficiency, and building materials and techniques that we found generally uninteresting or that we already knew.
 So, we didn't waste much time here and instead walked back north to the historic Chicago Water Tower where we hoped to sneak in viewing of the historical exhibits.
 Unfortunately, the small museum was closed.

 By now the cool front had pushed east and rain was barely a drizzle so we  walked east past a portion of Northwestern University to the lakefront.
 Turning south, we walked along the Lake Michigan shoreline down to the Navy Pier.
 Here we were underwhelmed, as all attractions at the Navy Pier were fee-based or - in the case of the conservatory which I was looking forward to touring - were closed for maintenance.
-We skipped the pricy goldola ride on the ferris wheel.
+We skipped the pricy gondola ride on the Ferris wheel.
 With sparse crowds likely due to the day's rain we suspected there would be no fireworks at the pier this Saturday night so we caught an Uber back to our hotel where we ordered dinner in our room.
 I ran an errand to a nearby Walgreens to purchase a transit card and a few sundries.

 {{< foldergallery src="images/travel/chicago/day1" >}}